kmalinich/kdm-bash-env/README.md

 Actually, for best results, don't use this at all.

 # Overview
-My .bashrc has ~2700+ lines of code/functions that should probably be individual scripts, and it used to be a lot longer.
+My .bashrc has ~2700+ lines of code/functions that _should probably be individual scripts_.
+(it used to be a lot longer - but I'm getting smarter, slowly) .
-I slowly wrote this over 3 years at work, then stripped it of company-specific code/info and put it on GitHub.
+I slowly wrote this over 3 years at work, then stripped it of company specifics.

-Everything in this repo was done for the express purpose of automating or improving a process, even if it was just shaving off 100ms.
+Everything in this repo was done for the express purpose of automating or improving a process.
-Everything adds up in the end.
+(Even if it was just shaving off 100ms - everything adds up in the end)
 It got a wee bit out of control after a while, as it started a dumb challenge to write portable code.

 # "Tested" with:
 * Arch Linux 4.9+